Pattern matching

 Mul

-Note that the empty set is one of the options.
-Because of the rule of syntactic matching, the pattern y + x___ is not present in the expression y even though x_ can be the empty set.
+Note that the empty set is a valid option.
+Because of the rule of syntactic matching, the pattern y + x___ is not present in the expression y even though x___ can be the empty set.

 The cases where one or zero sub-atoms are matched is subject to downcasting.
 For example,